AlbaOnTop/adding-perma-alias/README.md

 `alias alias="the thing"`
 the source part reload the config file, so u can use the command immediately

-ty for readin all dis feel free to star it lmao
+ty for readin all dis, feel free to improve the code, this is my first serious repo on github so yk. byeee